axisgroup/design-process/6-Validate/README.md

 The validate phase is used to collect feedback on the prototype and refine the design further.
 Going into each validation test you should have a plan of what you are validating and how you know if that is successful or not.
-This is best achieved through a [Assumption / Validation table](../Exercises/assumptions-validations.md)

 ---